freshmurry/vibecodeforstartup/README.md

 ---

-## ✨ What is Cloudflare VibeSDK?
+## ✨ What is VibeCode for Startup?

-Cloudflare VibeSDK is an open source AI vibe coding platform built on Cloudflare's developer platform.
+VibeCode for Startup is an open source AI vibe coding platform built on Cloudflare's developer platform.
 If you're building an AI-powered platform for building applications, this is a great example that you can deploy and customize to build the whole platform yourself.
 Once the platform is deployed, users can say what they want to build in natural language, and the AI agent will create and deploy the application.

 **🌐 [Experience it live at build.cloudflare.dev](https://build.cloudflare.dev)** – Try it out before deploying your own instance!